MaaSTaaR/539kernel-book/Chapter 1: Let's Start with the Bootloader.md

 	jmp $
 ```

-Our previous samples of using the BIOS Service `0Eh:10h` were printing only one character, in real world, we need to print a **string** of characters and that's what the function `print_string` exactly does, it takes the memory address which is stored in the register `si` and prints the character which is stored in this memory location, then it goes to the next memory address and prints the character which is stored in this next memory location and so on, that is, `print_string` prints a string character by character.
+Our previous samples of using the BIOS Service `0Eh:10h` were printing only one character, in real world, we need to print a **string** of characters and that's what the function `print_string` exactly does, it takes the memory address which is stored in the register `si` and prints the character which is stored in this memory location, then it moves to the next memory address and prints the character which is stored in this next memory location and so on, that is, `print_string` prints a string character by character.
 So, you may ask, how `print_string` can know when should it stop?

-A string in C programming language, as in our situation, is an array of characters, and the same problem of "where does a string end" is encountered in C programming language, to solve the problem, each string in C programming language ends with a special character named *null character* and represented by the symbol `\0` in C ^[This type of strings named *null-terminated strings*.], so, you can handle any string in C character by character and once you encounter the null character `\0` that means you have reached the end of the string.
-We are going to use the same mechanism in our `print_string` function to recognize the end of a string by putting the value `0` as a marker at the end of the string.
+A string in C programming language, as in our situation, is an array of characters, and the same problem of "where does a string end" is encountered in C programming language, to solve the problem, each string in C programming language ends with a special character named *null character* and represented by the symbol `\0` in C ^[This type of strings named *null-terminated strings*.], so, you can handle any string in C character by character and once you encounter the null character `\0` that means you have reached the end of that string.
+We are going to use the same mechanism in our `print_string` function to recognize the end of a string by putting the value `0` as a marker at the end of the it.
 By using this way, we can now use the service `0Eh:10h` to print any string, character by character, through a loop and once we encounter the value `0` we can stop the printing.

 ```{.asm}
 print_string: